-Next, I set up a fresh image of “Raspbian Buster with Desktop”, configured with WiFi, and Samba.
+Next, I set up a fresh image of “Raspberry Pi OS with Desktop”, configured with WiFi, and Samba.
 You can find the step-by-step instructions in my post “How to configure the software for your digital picture frame in 60 minutes“.

-You should read more about this wonderful software package in “How I added crossfading slide transitions to my digital picture frame using Pi3D“.
+If you haven’t done so already, you should check out Pi3D PictureFrame in “How I added crossfading slide transitions to my digital picture frame using Pi3D“.

 When you define the values for the delay between images and the length of the transition effect, be aware that for some reason, the transition with a 4K monitor is longer than specified.
 I found that a value of three seconds corresponds to about ten seconds on a 1080p monitor (1920 x 1200 or 1080px).